contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/01_get-started/01_install.md

 # <a class="anchor" name="try-it-out-with-dhc"></a>Launch DHC from your website

+DHC allows you to insert a button in your website that will launch your request directly in DHC.

+>**Note:** This process might change due to Google legacy packaged apps policy.

 <!--
 Note: Process might change due to Google legacy packaged apps policy.
 Packaged apps are not allowed to inject javascript into third-party pages (that’s what we are doing today with current legacy packaged app) and Google might force us to move to packaged app format.
 -->

-DHC allows you to insert a button in your website that will launch your request directly in DHC.

 ## Instruct DHC with a meta tag

 Create an html page that contains a **meta tag** that will load DHC script.

 <pre class="language-markup"><code class="language-markup">&lt;meta
-name=&CloseCurlyDoubleQuote;dhc-aware-page&CloseCurlyDoubleQuote;
-data-indicator-element-id=&CloseCurlyDoubleQuote;id_element&CloseCurlyDoubleQuote;
-data-console-debug=&CloseCurlyDoubleQuote;true&CloseCurlyDoubleQuote;
+name=&quot;dhc-aware-page&quot;
+data-indicator-element-id=&quot;id_element&quot;
+data-console-debug=&quot;true&quot;
 &gt;
 </code></pre>